Said bin Taimur: Leadership

-Oil wealth would have allowed Said to modernize his country.
-He secured British recognition of its independence in 1951.
+Said secured British recognition of Oman's independence in 1951.
 Nevertheless, he also faced serious internal opposition, from Imam Ghalib bin Ali, a religious leader of Oman, who claimed power in the sultanate for himself.
 The Imam's revolt in Jebel Akhdar was suppressed in 1955, with British help, but this in turn earned Said the animosity of Saudi Arabia, which supported the Imam, and of Egypt, which regarded British involvement in suppressing the revolt as not conducive to the cause of Arab nationalism.
 In 1957, these two countries supported a renewed revolt by the Imam, which was similarly suppressed by 1959.

-In 1958 Said sold Gwadar to Pakistan for $1 million, while in 1967 Britain returned the Khuriya Muriya Islands.
+In 1958, Said sold Gwadar to Pakistan for $1 million.

-Said became more reclusive from his people and country.
-In 1965, after making concessions to export oil with Iraq, Iran and Britain, he did little to improve the life of his people.
-The benefits of this deal would not come to fruition until his was deposed in 1970 in a palace coup.

-In 1965, the province of Dhofar revolted, this time with the support of the People's Republic of China and some of the nationalist Arab states, followed by an assassination attempt in 1966.
+In 1965, Said made concessions to export oil to Iraq, Iran and Britain.
+The same year, the province of Dhofar revolted, with support from the People's Republic of China and some of the nationalist Arab states states, followed by an assassination attempt in 1966.
 It had a marked effect on Said, causing him to become even more erratic in governing the country.
 It was forbidden to smoke in public, to play football, to wear sunglasses or to speak to anyone for more than 15 minutes.
-No one was safe from the sultan's paranoia, not even his own son, Qaboos, who was kept under virtual house arrest at Al Hosn Palace in Salalah.
+No one was safe from the Sultan's paranoia, not even his own son, Qaboos, who was kept under virtual house arrest at Al Hosn Palace in Salalah.
+In 1967 Britain returned the Khuriya Muriya Islands to Oman.

-Before he was overthrown in 1970, because of his backwards policies, Oman had an under 5 mortality rate of around 25%.
+During his reign, Oman had an under 5 mortality rate of around 25%.
 Trachoma, venereal disease and malnutrition were widespread.
 There were only three schools, the literacy rate was 5%, and there were only 6 mi of paved roads.

 Deposition

 Edward Heath, who supported Said's overthrow as then British prime minister, kept his photo in his home (1987).

 Qaboos returned from his educational studies in the United Kingdom at the Royal Military Academy, and a year of service in the British Army infantry in 1964, and was placed under house arrest.
 Said did not speak to his son during the last 14 months before the coup, even though they lived in the same palace.

-On 23 July 1970 at the Sultan’s palace in Salalah, Qaboos executed a successful coup against his father with the help of the British and his uncle, and exiled his father to the United Kingdom.
+On 23 July 1970, at the Sultan’s palace in Salalah, Qaboos executed a successful coup against his father with the help of the British and his uncle, and exiled his father to the United Kingdom.
 Said lived his last two years at the Dorchester Hotel in London.
-He was originally buried in Brookwood Cemetery, Woking, Surrey, England.
-His remains were then disinterred and transported back to Oman, and he was buried in the royal cemetery in Muscat.
+He was originally buried in Brookwood Cemetery, England.
+His remains were later disinterred and transported back to Oman, and he was buried in the royal cemetery in Muscat.

+Marriages and issue

+In 1933, Said married his first wife, Fatima bint Ali Al Mashani, and later divorced.
+He had one daughter from this marriage.